paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

 # Decoupling Packages

 ## How do I use a decoupled package?
-Always get an instance through static methods on the interface.
+Always get an instance through static methods on the 'interface'.

 ### For singleton services
 Access the registered service using the Instance selector.
 If keeping a reference, set it in Awake or later.
-It gives the services an opportunity to register.
+It gives the external services an opportunity to register and initialise.
 ```c#
 Decoupled.Authentication auth;
 void Awake() { auth = Decoupled.Authentication.Instance; }